 Biographical Info

-Deborah has worked with a wide range of clients; children, adolescents and adults, and presenting problems.
+Deborah works with a wide age range of clients and presenting problems.
 She has a special interest in working with people experiencing anxiety, grief and loss, trauma and those experiencing times of transition and change in their lives.
-Deborah has experience working with all age groups in her own private practice, her work as a guidance counsellor in schools and as a Counsellor/Arts Psychotherapist with Hospice.
-Funding can be obtained through ACC Sensitive claims, Gumboot Friday, Clearhead, Aoake te Rā, Benestar, Victim Support, WINZ or privately funded.
+Deborah has experience working with all age groups in her own private practice.
+Previously she worked as a Guidance Counsellor in schools and as a Counsellor/Arts Psychotherapist with Hospice.
+Funding can be obtained through ACC Sensitive claims, Gumboot Friday, Clearhead, Aoake te Rā, Victim Support, WINZ, Telus, Instep, Vitae , TPC or privately funded.

 Biographical Info